The SQL extension element sources don't appear to ship in the source release

 We issue the SQL extensions as open source code largely to acknowledge the fact that much of the code originally came from third-party contributors.
 On the reasonable assumption that they licensed the code to us under the Mozilla Public License, we are obliged to make available any modifications that we make to the code, even if we only use it in the commercial products.
 (A curiosity of the MPL is that we are actually only obliged to make the modified code available to our commercial customers, but it's fairer and easier to make it available to everyone.)

-Updated by Norm Tovey-Walsh about 1 year ago
+Updated by Norm Tovey-Walsh over 1 year ago

 Okay.
 The reason I discovered this was a user reported a problem reading our documentation about how to write extension elements.
 That documentation uses the SQL extensions as an example and implies that the source code is available.
 Which it is, if you know exactly where to look.
 They failed to find it and ended up decompiling the class files to figure out the examples.

 Seems like we should try to make that easier somehow.

 - Status changed from New to Resolved